Blog started: 17 July 2014

 The 80% of UK adults who aren’t sure about this is 30 million people!* It’s a big deal.

-Because of this problem, consumer groups, the pensions industry, the Government and many others all think it would be a great idea to develop online “pensions dashboard” services, where people can see all of their different UK pensions, securely, in one place.
+Because of this problem, consumer groups, the pensions industry, the Government and many others all think it would be a great idea to develop online “pensions dashboard” services, where people can see all of their different UK pensions, securely, together.

 This issue isn’t unique to the UK: it exists in many developed countries.
 Several countries are years ahead of us and have already developed online pensions dashboard services for their people (for example, in Scandinavia, the Low Countries, Israel and Australia).

-Denmark’s dashboard (PensionsInfo.dk) is the oldest – it’s been running over for 20 years so is now pretty sophisticated (they’ve even recently launched a demo version in English):
+Denmark’s dashboard (PensionsInfo.dk) is the oldest – it’s been running for 25 years so is now pretty sophisticated (they’ve even recently launched a demo version in English):

 Brief history of dashboards in the UK